utori-dev/template-react-app-prototype/README.md

 ### `ui/`

-This is for presentational components.
+This is for presentational building block components.
-It should not import any utilities from `views/` or `store/`.
-It should also not know about the routes.
+Some components in the `ui/` directory should potentially connect to the store or routes, but in general they should be reusable and relatively isolated from the state.

 ### `views/`

-This is for connected and routed components.
+This is for routed and connected components.
 It can import from `ui/` and `store/` as needed.
-Components in this directory will likely know about the current routing.
+Components in this directory will likely be tied to routes, such as pages.

 ## Scripts